brianach/plassy/README.md

 ### <h2>Color</h2><br>

 I chose a sepia inspired color scheme but also one that is in harmony with the subject in terms of tone and feel.
 The colors and transparent text backgrounds are closely matched to the rust tones in the subject matter.
-See example.

 ![Color sampling](doc/design/cover-text-transparency.png)